dalyai33/NurseSim/README.md

 Locale Provider: icu (or libc)
 ```

-### 5.1.4 Define the Environmental Variables in the web directory
+#### 5.1.4 Define the Environment Variables in the web directory
-Creata a `.env` file in the directory of the backend
+Create a `.env` file in the directory of the backend
 copy and paste the following:
 ```
 DB_NAME=nursesim